altin-demku/AutoMailGPT-/README.md

 # AutoMailGPT-
+# Outlook Email Summarizer

-This script fetches emails from Microsoft Outlook, summarizes their content using the OpenAI API, and saves the summaries to a text file on your desktop.
+A Python script that fetches emails from Microsoft Outlook, summarizes their content using the OpenAI API, and saves the summaries to a text file on your desktop.

-Features
+## Features

-Fetch emails from your Outlook inbox for a given number of past days.
+- Fetch emails from your Outlook inbox for a specified number of past days.

-Automatically generate concise summaries of email bodies using OpenAI.
+- Summarize email content automatically using OpenAI.

-Save the summarized output to a file on your desktop.
+- Save summarized output to a text file on your desktop.

-Requirements
+## Requirements

-Python 3.8+
+- Python 3.8+

-Microsoft Outlook installed and configured
+- Microsoft Outlook installed and configured

-Dependencies:

-pywin32 (for Outlook access)

-openai
+- Python packages:
+  - `pywin32`
+  - `openai`

 Install dependencies:

+``bash
 pip install pywin32 openai

-Setup
+##Setup
 1. Clone the repository
 git clone https://github.com/your-username/outlook-email-summarizer.git
-cd outlook-email-summarizer

 2. Configure your OpenAI API key

 For security, do not hardcode your API key in the script.
 Instead, store it in an environment variable.

-Windows (PowerShell):
-setx OPENAI_API_KEY "your_api_key_here"

-macOS/Linux (bash/zsh):
-export OPENAI_API_KEY="your_api_key_here"

-Then, update the script to read the key:

-import os
-openai.api_key = os.getenv("OPENAI_API_KEY")

-Usage
+##Usage

 Run the script with the number of days back you want to fetch emails: